EBAC-aluno/modulo32/README.md

     </persistence-unit>
 </persistence>
 ```
-Then, create Mysql username, password and database using the same properties names available in the `persistence.xml` file.
+Then, create MySQL username, password and database using the same properties names available in the `persistence.xml` file.

 To run this project, use the command below: